Oasis discography

-The discography of the English rock band Oasis consists of seven studio albums, two live albums, five compilation albums, six video albums, one extended play, twenty eight singles which includes one double single, nineteen promotional singles and thirty-six music videos.
-As of 2022, the band have sold over 70 million records worldwide, and been cited by Guinness World Records as the most successful act in the United Kingdom between the years 1995 and 2005.
+The English rock band Oasis have released seven studio albums, two live albums, five compilation albums, six video albums, one extended play, twenty seven singles which includes one double single, nineteen promotional singles and thirty-six music videos.
+By 2024, the band had sold over 75 million records worldwide, making them one of the best-selling music artists of all time, and been named by Guinness World Records as the most successful act in the United Kingdom between 1995 and 2005.
 Oasis had 22 consecutive UK top 10 hits between 1994 and 2008.
-Oasis was formed in 1991 by vocalist Liam Gallagher, guitarist Paul "Bonehead" Arthurs, bassist Paul "Guigsy" McGuigan and drummer Tony McCarroll – they were later joined by guitarist and songwriter Noel Gallagher.
+Oasis were formed in 1991 by vocalist Liam Gallagher, guitarist Paul "Bonehead" Arthurs, bassist Paul "Guigsy" McGuigan and drummer Tony McCarroll – they were later joined by guitarist and songwriter Noel Gallagher.
 The band signed to Creation Records in May 1993 and released their debut single "Supersonic" the following year; it peaked at number 31 in the United Kingdom.
 Follow-up singles "Shakermaker" and "Live Forever" became UK top 15 hits, with the latter also attaining success in the United States.
-Definitely Maybe, the band's debut studio album, topped the UK Albums Chart and went on to be certified eight times platinum by the British Phonographic Industry (BPI).
+Definitely Maybe, the band's debut studio album, topped the UK Albums Chart and went on to be certified nine times platinum by the British Phonographic Industry (BPI).

 Oasis released their second studio album (What's the Story) Morning Glory? in October 1995.
 It was a huge commercial success, topping the charts in the UK and in multiple other countries, including Australia, Canada and Ireland.
-The album produced six singles, including the band's first UK number-one single "Some Might Say" and the international hits "Wonderwall" and "Don't Look Back in Anger".
-(What's the Story) Morning Glory? has sold over twenty-two million copies worldwide, which makes it one of the best-selling albums of all-time.
-The album was certified sixteen times platinum by the BPI and is the fifth best-selling album (third best-selling studio album) of all time in the UK, with sales of over 4.9 million copies in the country.
+The album produced four singles, including the band's first UK number-one single "Some Might Say" and the international hits "Wonderwall" and "Don't Look Back in Anger".
+(What's the Story) Morning Glory? has sold over 22 million copies worldwide, which makes it one of the best-selling albums of all-time.
+The album was certified eighteen times platinum by the BPI and is the third best-selling album (best-selling studio album along with Sgt Pepper's Lonely Hearts Club Band by The Beatles) of all time in the UK, with sales of over 5.4 million copies in the country.
 The band's third studio album Be Here Now was released to great anticipation in August 1997.
 While the album topped the charts in several countries and became the fastest-selling album in British history, it failed to match the commercial success of Morning Glory, ultimately selling around ten million copies worldwide.
 Two of the album's singles, "D'You Know What I Mean?" and "All Around the World", peaked at number one in the UK.